• Skip to Content

 • Prerequisite(s): MBA Core

-This course aims to introduce students to the unique issues involved in the marketing of technology products (as compared, for example, with consumer packaged goods).
-The focus will be on issues that affect decision making in the design, development, and positioning of products in the high-technology sector.
+The course aims to introduce students to issues involved in marketing technology products.
+It identifies the new and emerging Marketing-Technology Interface, which creates opportunities to market technology products in ways that are different compared to, for example, CPG products.
+The focus will be on issues that affect decision-making in the design, development, and positioning of products in the high-technology sector.
 The course uses the Value Management framework to identify key issues related to value creation and capture that are unique to technology products.
 For example, generating demand is a critical task that falls under the responsibility of marketing.
-Technology products offer a context wherein issues such as standards and network externalities affect the level of demand, how customers make decisions, and how firms compete in the marketplace.
+Technology products offer a context wherein issues such as standards & network externalities affect the level of demand, how customers make decisions, and how firms compete in the marketplace.
+The course primarily focuses on the "pre-purchase" stage, where the selling (marketing) process communicates value to customers through product development/positioning/pricing models on how value creation occurs and is captured.
+The technology sector is quite diverse, so the course does not aim to be an exhaustive study of the entire industry.
+Instead, core sectors, including semiconductors and consumer tech, mobile and gaming, software, and cloud-based solutions, will be used to illustrate the core marketing issues.
+Marketing frameworks that apply specifically to the sector will be the focus of attention.
+There is an approximately 50-50 mix of case studies and lectures/discussions.
+The course should be of interest to students who are interested in jobs in the technology sector.

 Social media